 Tools like this also make assumptions about future investment returns.
 Like the projected values on annual statements, the projected values on these tools should also be regarded as a rough guess of what you’ll get back at retirement.
 But by reviewing your pensions annually, and by paying in what the tool suggests, you have more chance of achieving your desired income in retirement.

 You can also use your annual statement to review the pension charges you are paying.
 Charges can make a difference to the eventual income you’ll receive in retirement.
 Understanding the charges will help you, for example, to consider the merits of transferring your savings from one pension to another, if you believe the current charges are too high.

-However, transferring a pension is a complex decision and you need to consider more than just charges if you’re considering a transfer of your pension savings.
-In addition to the differences in charges, you should also consider the differences in benefits between different pension products.
+However, transferring a pension is a complex decision and you need to consider more than the charges.
+You should also compare the pensions' features and fund ranges, and consider any valuable benefits which may be lost by transferring.
 Higher charges could be justified if they carry with them greater benefits for the saver, such as possibly a guaranteed income in retirement.

 When considering a pension transfer, it’s important to get financial advice, so please speak to your financial adviser.
 If you don’t have one, we can help you find out more about whether paid financial advice or free guidance is right for you.

 As with transferring from one pension to another, switching investments from one fund to another will benefit from careful consideration.
-Typically, pension providers do not charge for such a switch, and typically a switch one day can be reversed the next.
+Typically, pension providers do not charge for such a switch.
 But, as with transferring, you should seek financial advice before switching to be sure this is the right decision for you.

 These three actions — planning, reviewing your charges, and reviewing your investments — can be three positive steps towards better management of your pensions.